AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 ### Enable DASH on your account {#enable-dash}

 DASH (Digital Adaptive Streaming over HTTP) is the international standard for video streaming and is widely adopted across different video viewers.
-When you enable DASH, you get the option to choose from HLS or DASH for adaptive video streaming.
-You can also opt for both with automatic switching between players.
+When DASH is enabled on your account, you get the option to choose from either DASH or HLS for adaptive video streaming.
+Or, you can opt for both with automatic switching between players when **[!UICONTROL auto]** is selected as the playback type in the Viewer preset.

 Some key benefits from enabling DASH on your account include the following: